erjank/teaching/practices.md

 but think that some careful controlled studies would tell us whether we're right, and how to use it better.

-## Assess Learners' Motivation and Prior Knowledge
+## Assess Motivation and Prior Knowledge

 Most formal educational systems train people to treat all assessment as summative, i.e., to think of every interaction with a teacher as an